Q&A from “Shift to SIFs: Measuring & Learning from SIF Exposures”

 In this article, I am personally answering audience members’ questions that were shared during the webinar.
 I thank everyone who participated in advance and invite anyone with further questions to contact me directly.
 I’m happy to share our experiences, challenges, and successes with you along the way.

-former Managing Director at Compass Group asks:
+Former Managing Director at Compass Group asks:

 “How do we simplify data reporting to make it easier for executives to digest?”